A `Ukulele is:

 So we can count our blessings that the Hawai'ian's weren't introducted to the Accordion or Tuba, the traditional, popular German instruments at the time.
 Or the Bladder Fiddle, Dudelsack, Hackbrett, Nyckelharpa.
 (Curt — Dodged a musical bullet with that one.)

 The Ukulele Timeline

-The third wave of the ukulele corresponding the influence of YouTube and the Internet.
+Third Wave of the ukulele corresponding to the influence of YouTube and the Internet®.

 Check out all the famous people and musicians associated with the ukulele on the Ukulele Musicians Page .